6 Steps to Building an Effective Online Store

 Spread the word on social media

-Connect your client’s website to their social media accounts, so they can seamlessly share content on their favorite platforms.
-Add social icons to their website, so customers know where to find them.
+Connect your client’s website to their social media accounts, so they can share content on their favorite platforms.
+Add social icons to their website so customers know where to find them.
 Lastly, design a Bio Site that captures the look and feel of your client’s brand.
 These one-page hubs are perfect for “link in bio” moments, when your client wants to succinctly share lots of information and resources.

 Create engaging email campaigns